anthony-tresontani/django-adaptors/docs/index.rst

 - **CharField** : return a string
 - **ForeignKey** : return a django model object
 - **IgnoredField** : skip the value
+- **ComposedKeyForeign** : return a django model object retrieve with multiple values as keys.

 Options :